-LopZ the Lop Eared Bunny Shelf Sitter: a FREE crochet pattern
+LopZ the Lop Eared Bunny: a FREE crochet pattern

 Bunnies, bunnies, bunnies… they are EVERYWHERE in my house right now because I have been crocheting them a lot lately.
 I am so excited to share this pattern with you all.
-This free pattern was originally published on my old blog.
-While designing FlopZ the Chubby Bunny, I found some things that would make this pattern better!
+This free pattern was originally published as a shelf sitter on my old blog.
+While designing FlopZ the Chubby Bunny, I found some things that would make this pattern better as well as making it a plushie!
 This new modified design is what I am sharing here on this post.
-Introducing: LopZ, the Lop Eared Bunny Shelf Sitter: a free bunny crochet pattern!
+Introducing: LopZ, the Lop Eared Bunny: a free bunny crochet pattern!

-This little lop eared bunny would make the perfect decoration for a nursery or bedroom.
+This little lop eared bunny shelf sitter would make the perfect decoration for a nursery or bedroom.
 Additionally, it can also be used as baby shower decor or as an Easter/Spring decoration.
-It is a shelf sitter which means it has a flat bottom and is weighted where it can sit.
+It can be made as a shelf sitter which means it has a flat bottom and is weighted where it can sit.
 Either on the edge of a shelf with it’s legs hanging off or sitting on a flat surface, it adds a touch of whimsy to any space.
 Regardless of where you place it (perched on a bookshelf, nestled among stuffed animals, or sitting on a dresser) this adorable bunny will to bring a cheerful feeling to any room.

 The differences between the first pattern and this revised one